-- How to choose or change plans

-- Our plan, including but not limited to:

-- Financial information

-- How the plan has been rated by plan members

-- The number of appeals made by members

-- How to leave the plan - Our network providers and our network pharmacies, including: - How to choose or change primary care providers (PCP).
+- How to choose or change plans - Our plan, including but not limited to: - o financial information - o how the plan has been rated by plan members - the number of appeals made by members - \circ how to leave the plan - Our network providers and our network pharmacies, including: - how to choose or change primary care providers (PCP).
 You can change your PCP to another network PCP at any time.
-We must send you something in writing that says who the new PCP is and the date the change began. - Qualifications of our network providers and pharmacies - How we pay providers in our network - A list of providers and pharmacies in the plan's network, in the Provider and Pharmacy Directory.
-For more detailed information about our providers or pharmacies, call Member Services, or visit our website at mmp.buckeyehealthplan.com. - Covered services (refer to Chapter 3 and 4) and drugs (refer to Chapter 5 and 6) and about rules you must follow, including: - Services and drugs covered by the plan - Limits to your coverage and drugs - Rules you must follow to get covered services and drugs - Why something is not covered and what you can do about it (refer to Chapter 9), including asking us to: - Put in writing why something is not covered - Change a decision we made - Pay for a bill you got
+We must send you something in writing that says who the new PCP is and the date the change began. - o qualifications of our network providers and pharmacies - how we pay providers in our network - a list of providers and pharmacies in the plan's network, in the Provider and Pharmacy Directory.
+For more detailed information about our providers or pharmacies, call Member Services, or visit our website at mmp.buckeyehealthplan.com/benefits/find-a-doctor-or-pharmacy.html. - Covered services (refer to Chapter 3 and 4) and drugs (refer to Chapter 5 and 6) and about rules you must follow, including: - o services and drugs covered by the plan - limits to your coverage and drugs - o rules you must follow to get covered services and drugs - Why something is not covered and what you can do about it (refer to Chapter 9), including asking us to: - o put in writing why something is not covered - o change a decision we made - o pay for a bill you got